alexcu2718/fdf/README.md

 | General search | - | - | 1.70x faster |
 | Directory filtering | 461.8ms | 681.2ms | 1.48x faster |

+## Distinctions from fd/find

+My method of resolving symlinks differs quite a bit, naturally I've had to adopt a slightly different approach.

+*(I do hold the belief that following symlinks is not often wise, but I've included it for sake of completeness!)

+So basically, when following symlinks, you can expect slightly different behaviour.

+I've put an example of how fd would fail to escape an infinite loop of symlinks, in recursive_symlink_fs_test.sh.

+Thus, when traversing symlinks, your computer should never hang, it may produce more results than expected, for this reason I suggest using the flag --same-file-system when traversing symlinks, fd and find don't handle them too well without these flags either.

+My own computer will not terminate when following symlinks, this is due to  the existence of ~/.steam. ~/.wine and /sys /proc etc.

+It's my personal opinion that a program should always terminate regardless so I've put in defences against it, just a different implementation.

 ## Technical Highlights

 ### Key Optimisations